Morristown, New Jersey: History

-Eighteenth century
+18th century

-Morristown was settled around 1715 by English Presbyterians from Southold, New York on Long Island and New Haven, Connecticut as the village of New Hanover.
+Morristown was settled around 1715 by English Presbyterians from Southold, New York, on Long Island and New Haven, Connecticut, as the village of New Hanover.
 The town's central location and road connections led to its selection as the seat of the new Morris County shortly after its separation from Hunterdon County on March 15, 1739.
 The village and county were named for Lewis Morris, the first and then sitting royal governor of a united colony of New Jersey.

-By the middle of the 18th century, Morristown had 250 residents, with two churches, a courthouse, two taverns, two schools, several stores, and numerous mills and farms nearby.
+By the middle of the 18th century, Morristown had 250 residents, with two churches, a courthouse, two taverns, two schools, several stores and numerous mills and farms nearby.

-George Washington first came to Morristown in May 1773, two years before the Revolutionary War broke out, and traveled from there to New York City together with John Parke Custis (his stepson) and Lord Stirling.
+George Washington first came to Morristown in May 1773, two years before the Revolutionary War broke out, and traveled from there to New York City with John Parke Custis, his stepson, and Lord Stirling.

-In 1777, General George Washington and the Continental Army marched from the victories at Trenton and Princeton to encamp near Morristown from January to May.
-Washington had his headquarters during that first encampment at Jacob Arnold's Tavern, located at the Morristown Green in the center of the town.
+In 1777, General Washington and the Continental Army marched from the victories at Trenton and Princeton to encamp near Morristown from January to May.
+Washington's headquarters during that first encampment was at Jacob Arnold's Tavern, located at the Morristown Green in the center of Morristown.
 Morristown was selected for its extremely strategic location.
-It was between Philadelphia and New York and near New England while being protected by the Watchung Mountains from the bulk of continental British forces camped in New York City.
+It was between Philadelphia and New York and near New England while being protected by the Watchung Mountains from the bulk of British troops camped in New York City.
 It also was chosen for the skills and trades of the residents, local industries and natural resources to provide arms, and what was thought to be the ability of the community to provide enough food to support the army.

 The churches were used for inoculations for smallpox.
 That first headquarters, Arnold's Tavern, was eventually moved .5 mi south of the green onto Mount Kemble Avenue to become All Souls' Hospital in the late 19th century.
 It suffered a fire in 1918, and the original structure was demolished, but new buildings for the hospital were built directly across the street.

-From December 1779 to June 1780 the Continental Army's second encampment at Morristown was at Jockey Hollow.
+From December 1779 to June 1780, the Continental Army's second encampment at Morristown was at Jockey Hollow.
 Then, Washington's headquarters in Morristown was located at the Ford Mansion, a large mansion near what was then the edge of town.
 Ford's widow and children shared the house with Martha Washington and officers of the Continental Army.